gtg092x/redux-pipeline/README.md

 const store = createStore(
   pipeline(
-    {foo: 'bar'}, // Just pass in an object - this will be your default state {select: 'myNumber', reducer: mathReducer},
+    {myNumber: 0, myBoolean: false}, // Just pass in an object - this will be your default state {select: 'myNumber', reducer: mathReducer},
     {select: 'myBoolean', reducer: toggleReducer}
   )